MVHS Senior Leadership

 Mathewson has been employed at Faxton St. Luke’s Healthcare since 1996 and served as director of Operations for the MVHS Medical Group since May 2007.

-Debra Altdoerffer is vice president of Communications and Development for the Mohawk Valley Health System.
+Debra Altdoerffer is vice president of Communications and Marketing for the Mohawk Valley Health System.

-In this position, Altdoerffer is responsible for the Marketing and Communications for MVHS as well as the MVHS Foundations – Faxton St. Luke’s Healthcare and St. Elizabeth Medical Center.
-She also oversees the Volunteer Departments at each hospital.
-She has been employed with the healthcare system for 25 years.
+In this position, Altdoerffer is responsible for the Marketing and Communications for MVHS as well as the Volunteer Departments at each hospital.
+She has been employed with the healthcare system for more than 25 years.

 A graduate of the University of Colorado in Boulder, Colorado, she and her family have lived in the Mohawk Valley since 1985.